filipsch/workshops/README.md

 # Workshops and talks about R

+## October 29, 2016 - Data 4 Good Challenge (Leuven)

+An introduction to the basics of R, such as vectors, list and data frames.
+Case study on geographical data to plot unemployment in Germany's states, and case study on bank data in a marketing context.

+## October 14, 2016 - eRum 2016 (Poznan, Poland)

+Presentation of the [tutorial package](https://github.com/datacamp/tutorial), a wrapper around the DataCamp Light project to make your reports interactive playgrounds.
+The slides and other documents can be found [here](https://github.com/filipsch/erum2016-tutorial).

-## June 30, 2016 - UseR 2016
+## June 30, 2016 - UseR 2016 (Stanford)

-Presentation of the [tutorial package](https://github.com/datacamp/tutorial), a wrapper around the amazing DataCamp Light project to make your reports interactive playgrounds.
-The slides and other documents can be found [here](https://github.com/filipsch/user2016-tutorial).
+Presentation of the [tutorial package](https://github.com/datacamp/tutorial), a wrapper around the DataCamp Light project to make your reports interactive playgrounds.
+The slides and other documents can be found [here](https://github.com/filipsch/erum2016-tutorial).

 ## April 28, 2016 - Quivr